When it comes to artistic production, there's no secret that it

-Here are some of the best mental health benefits of art.
+Here are five of the best mental health benefits of art.

 Art Relieves Stress

 Drawing, sculpting, painting, etc. Are great ways to take down

 your overall stress levels and realize you feel a lot better mentally.
 Basically,

 it provides a distraction that will present your mind a much-needed respite